leejang/personal_website/publications.md

 ~~~~~~
 @inproceedings{leejang_icut2007,
   title={Security Service Robot in Ubiquitous Environment based on Cognitive Robotic Engine},
-  author={Hunsue Lee and Jangwon Lee and Jaewoong Lim and Sukhan Lee}
+  author={Hunsue Lee and Jangwon Lee and Jaewoong Lim and Sukhan Lee},
   booktitle={The 1st International Conference of Ubiquitous Information Technology and Applications (ICUT)},
   year={2007}
 }